Vitols999/QMS-WIKI/DocGettingStarted.md

 If you want to know the elevation at the mouse cursor's position or you want to overlay some hill shading you need Digital Elevation Model (DEM) data.

 Adding files for the Digital Elevation Model (DEM) is very similar to adding maps.
 This time you have to select  _File->Setup DEM Paths_.
 As with the maps, you have to activate a DEM file before it is used by QMapShack.
-You do this by a right click on the DEM file entry in the list and selecting _Activate_.
+You do this by a right-click on the DEM file entry in the list and selecting _Activate_.

 Type some string in the edit field at the top of the DEM tab to reduce the list of available DEM files to those matching the given string.
 A click on the cross at the right edge of the edit field clears the filter.